sentialabs/vermilion/README.md

   calc/src/main/antlr4/nl/dimario/numbercalc/NumberLexer.g4
 ```

 Antlr4 defines the various sequences of characters that together make up one token more or less in the same way that regular expressions are written down.
-A tilde ~ means negation, square brackets denote sets (you can also use ranges), dot, star, question mark and plus mean the same as in a regular expression and so on.
+A tilde ~ means negation, square brackets denote sets (you can also use ranges), pipeline means 'or', dot, star, question mark and plus mean the same as in a regular expression and so on.

 Since in this case we are using an island grammar, the lexer definition contains two differents set of lexical rules for the two different modes.